Ahmad-Tayh2/testgen-cli/README.md

 ### "Authentication failed"

+This only happens if you're logged in.
 Run login again:

 ```bash
 testgen login
 ```

+Or simply use without login - no authentication required!

 ### "Monthly limit reached"

-You've used your 10 free tests.
-[Join waitlist](https://testorix.dev/#beta) for more.
+You've used your quota.
+[Create an account](https://testorix.dev/register) or [join waitlist](https://testorix.dev/#beta) for more.

 ### "Command not found: testgen"